harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

 - [Core Lightning #6403][] and [#6437][core lightning #6437] move the
   runes authorization and authentication mechanism out of CLN's commando plugin (see [Newsletter #210][news210 commando]) and into its core functionality, allowing other plugins to use them.
-A number of commands related to creating, destroying, and renaming runes are also updated.
+Several commands related to creating, destroying, and renaming runes are also updated.